Tundi Spring Agardy: Coastal and marine management and training

 Building on experiences gained in promoting marine protected areas, policies aimed at marine biodiversity conservation, and integrated coastal and marine planning, Tundi published several books that continue to provide guidance for marine managers today.
 A co-authored publication entitled "Biodiversity in the Seas" has been credited as spurring many marine conservation activities that followed the adoption of the Jakarta Mandate of the Convention on Biological Diversity, focusing world attention on the value and status of life in the seas.
 She participated in a National Academy of Sciences committee on capacity building for coastal management that produced a useful book on the topic.
-Her books on marine protected areas (MPAs), her scientific papers on science and information needs in planning, and her many publications on integrated or ecosystem-based marine management have helped to add rigor to the field of marine conservation.
+Her books on marine protected areas, her scientific papers on science and information needs in planning, and her many publications on integrated or ecosystem-based marine management have helped to add rigor to the field of marine conservation.
 "Ocean Zoning: Making Marine Management More Effective" explores the tool of zoning in Marine Spatial Planning and integrated management more generally.
 Working through the Center for Biodiversity at the American Museum of Natural History, Sound Seas created several teaching modules on marine conservation biology, international treaties, and marine protected areas.
-Her 2011 UNEP publication describes the core principles behind EBM and outlines steps to achieve it, and has served as the basis for training and capacity building in various regions around the world, including in the Mediterranean Sea (through the Barcelona Convention and its Mediterranean Action Programme) and the Red Sea region (PERSGA).
+Her 2011 the United Nations Development Programme publication describes the core principles behind EBM and outlines steps to achieve it, and has served as the basis for training and capacity building in various regions around the world, including in the Mediterranean Sea (through the Barcelona Convention and its Mediterranean Action Programme) and the Red Sea region (PERSGA).
 Tundi has also designed site-specific trainings, including conducting training for MSP in Greece, centering on the region around Gyaros - a critically important monk seal habitat that has subsequently been protected as a marine park.